JordanAceto/ODrive_LVDS_comms/README.md

 ### Connectors used
 - JST GH series 9 pin

+### IMPORTANT!
+- The encoder board PCB should be 1mm thick
+- The ODRive board can be any thickness you like

 ### Status
 - schematic capture and layout are done
 - waiting on boards for testing